Fahim-ih/Fahim-ih/README.md

 ---

 <p align="center">
-💡 *Open to opportunities in Analytics, Research & Development, and Data Science!*
+💡 *Open to opportunities in Analytics, Research, Analysis & Development, and Data Science!*
 </p>

 ---